pearance/vimez/README.md

 Introduction
 ------------
-VimEz is not a derivative or fork of Vim.
-It is, plain vanilla Vim coupled with a careful selection of plugins, bundled and configured with "sensible defaults".
+VimEz is plain vanilla Vim coupled with a careful selection of plugins, bundled and configured with "sensible defaults".

-Thus far it is being developed and consequently tested in a Ubuntu environment.
+Thus far it is being developed and consequently tested in a Ubuntu terminal environment.

 Install
 -------